rladieslx/RLadiesTimeline/README.md

 An interactive timeline with timevis package and shiny

-Check out 'Introduction' file for a better description on how to use this timeline.
+Check out 'Introduction.md' file for a better description on how to use this timeline.